oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 ### 1.1 Database

 The AI Vector Search in Oracle Database 23ai provides the ability to store and query private business data using a natural language interface.
-The **AI Explorer** uses these capabilities to provide more accurate and relevant LLM responses via Retrieval-Augmented Generation (**RAG**).
+This framework uses these capabilities to provide more accurate and relevant LLM responses via Retrieval-Augmented Generation (**RAG**).
 [Oracle Database 23ai Free](https://www.oracle.com/database/free/get-started/) provides an ideal, no-cost vector store for this walkthrough.
 To proceed you need a Container Runtime e.g. docker/podman.

 ---